AuReMe/metage2metabo/README.md

 m2m can be used as a whole workflow (``` m2m workflow ```, ``` m2m metacom ```) or steps can be performed individually (``` m2m recon ``` , ``` m2m iscope ``` , ``` m2m cscope ```, ``` m2m addedvalue ```, ``` m2m mincom ```, ``` m2m seeds ```).

+**If you use M2M, please cite**
+Belcour* A, Frioux* C, Aite M, Bretaudeau A, Hildebrand F, Siegel A. Metage2Metabo, microbiota-scale metabolic complementarity for the identification of key species. eLife 2020;9:e61968 [https://doi.org/10.7554/eLife.61968](https://doi.org/10.7554/eLife.61968).

 ## Table of contents
 - [M2M - metage2metabo](#m2m---metage2metabo)
   - [Table of contents](#table-of-contents)